tgrigoruk/tgrigoruk/README.md

 <h1 align="center">Hi 👋, I'm Terence Grigoruk</h1>
 <h3 align="center">I'm currently a student in the Computer Systems Technology program at the British Columbia Institute of Technology.</h3>

-- 🌱 I’m currently learning **Java, C, SQL, Systems Architecture, Database Management Systems**
+- 🌱 I’m in the 4th term taking the **Predictive Analytics** option.

 - 📫 How to reach me **terence.grigoruk@gmail.com**